openmind-consortium/App-Epilepsy-PatientFacingApp-/README.md

 The DMP system selects neurostimulation parameters from a physician-defined and verified safe range.
 In the Medtronic Summit System, there are 16 stimulation programs available in 4 selectable groups.
 There are 3 groups (12 programs) available for “remote” web selection, and 1 group (4 programs) set aside for embedded closed-loop operation on the RC+S device.
 Stimulation programs can be selected from either an external command function or an embedded algorithm function.

 The DMP source code and executables are provided freely to all RC+S and Open Mind consortium investigators.
 The software is provided as is with no warranties or guarantees, and investigators using the code accept full responsibility for the software's use and application.

+For more details, follow the Wiki page for these tools: